 The current crisis has flipped the tried-and-tested contact center model on its head.
 Contact centers need to react quickly and figure out how to deliver customer support while keeping employees safe.

 Customer service is being called upon to fulfill a higher purpose in the battle for customer experience.
 Agents, being on the frontline, are best positioned to engage with customers and drive loyalty.
-And loyalty translates to better brand awareness, higher sales, and repeat business - all elements essential for brands to remain relevant in a post COVID world.
+Loyalty translates to better brand awareness, higher sales, and repeat business - all elements essential for brands to remain relevant in a post-COVID world.

 Now, coming to the how – how can you effectively train and onboard remote agents to drive contact center success in 2020 and beyond?

-The key to success in onboarding remote customer service agents is dependent on effective management practices, and agile processes and technologies that support those practices.
-Let’s dive right into how you can deliver stellar CX with remote teams.
+The key to success in onboarding remote customer service agents is dependent on effective management practices and agile processes and technologies that support those practices.
+Let’s dive into how you can deliver stellar CX with remote teams.

 Prevailing uncertainty means that customers are more anxious than usual – and that typically shows in the quality of agent interactions.
-This means, agent effort in addressing customer concerns is higher.
-Additionally, agents working from home have little in the way of infrastructure (like high-bandwidth internet or powerful computers) or support (supervisors and managers available to lend a hand) they once enjoyed in the contact center.
+This means that agents' efforts to address customer concerns are higher.
+Additionally, agents working from home have little infrastructure (like high-bandwidth internet or powerful computers) or support (supervisors and managers available to lend a hand) they once enjoyed in the contact center.
 So, it is natural that they may struggle more than usual to help customers.
 This is bad news for CX – difficult customer interactions result in churn and take a toll on repeat business prospects.
 So, what can you do to navigate this situation?
 We’ve identified three essential practices that will help your agents support customers better:

-• Overcommunicate: When communicating digitally, overcommunication is always better – it makes up for peripheral communication in an office.
+- Overcommunicate: When communicating digitally, overcommunication is always better – it makes up for peripheral communication in an office.
 Leverage instant messaging apps or your contact center solutions to keep in constant touch with agents and supervisors.
-Setting up an internal communications workflow will come in handy, mainly when dealing with escalations and high-priority issues.
+Setting up an internal communications workflow will be useful, mainly when dealing with escalations and high-priority issues.
 Create a standard FAQ page that outlines how your company deals with remote work and what is expected of agents from an operational standpoint.

 Also read: Fix These Ten Customer Service Silos With an Intelligent Helpdesk